 You can explain to your little one that shampoo is used to clean the hair, and it should be done at least once a week.
 On the other hand, shower gel or soap are used to clean the rest of the body, and this should be a daily routine.
 Also, it’s important that your child learns that after this, he or she should dry with a towel before getting dressed again.

 Younger children have the help of their parents when getting dress since they’re not able to do this on their own.
 However, as they grow up, getting dressed becomes another important daily routine for children to learn.
-Besides learning how to pick clothes and shoes, it’s essential that your little one learn that’s better to put on clean clothes every day, especially fresh underwear, to keep themselves clean.
+Besides learning how to pick clothes and shoes, it’s essential that your little one learns that’s better to put on clean clothes every day, especially fresh underwear, to keep themselves clean.

 Also, it’s a good idea to remind your child to keep his or her shoes clean and to take off the school uniform as soon as he or she gets home to change into more comfortable clothes.